 Understand the Mechanics of the Session

 Oral presentations run under a very tight schedule, so it's important that you are able to load and display your slides in a timely manner when it is your turn to speak.
-Read through the APS AV policies to ensure sure you have the correct equipment before you head to the meeting.
-Every meeting provides a Speaker Ready Room, which you can use to familiarize yourself with the setup and do a practice run.
+Read through the APS AV policies to ensure you have the correct equipment before you head to the meeting.
+Every meeting, including virtual ones, provides a Speaker Ready Room, which you can use to familiarize yourself with the setup and do a practice run.

 Practice Your Presentation

 Take time to practice your talk before your presentation.
 Session chairs must keep a tight schedule, so be sure to time yourself.
 Run through your presentation and anticipate possible questions.
 For a poster presentation, have a shorter version, about two to four minutes, and a longer version, about five to ten minutes, of your talk ready, and you can also think about how you would tailor your presentation differently to different audiences, e.g. expert vs. non-expert.